Faculty and Staff

 - Phone Number: 270.745.4258

-I primarily researched issues related to how democracies address political terrorism and the international security policy, but as my career has evolved my research has increasingly focused on issues related to educating high-achieving students and the administrative challenges of building an Honors College from the ground up.
+I primarily researched issues related to how democracies address political terrorism and the international security policy, but as my career has evolved my research has increasingly focused on issues related to educating high-achieving students, academic leadership, and the administrative challenges of building an Honors College from the ground up.

 “Promoting Speech and Debate as Beneficial for College Readiness,” Rostrum: A Publication of the National Forensic League, Vol. 88, Iss.
 3, Winter 2014, pp. 46-48.
 With Jace Lux.